opensearch-project/project-website/_posts/2025-11-19-introducing-agentic-search.md

 For example, you can ask questions such as:

 * "Find red cars under $30,000"
-* "Show me last quarter's sales trends"
+* "List last quarter's sales trends for shoes"
 * "What are the top performing products in the electronics category?"

 The agent then carries out the necessary steps—such as identifying relevant indexes, planning the query, or gathering supplemental information—and returns results aligned with your intent.
 It also provides a detailed explanation of the tools and decisions involved.